Gavin-Yinld/csmFinder/readme.md

 #generate the 4-CpG segment
 scSegment <- bismark2segment(files=file_list,file_type="single-cell",CpG_file=CpG_ref)
 ```
-The data format used in the single-cell methylome analysis is consistent with our previous study ([beta mixture model](https://github.com/Evan-Evans/Beta-Mixture-Model))
+The data format used in the single-cell methylome analysis is consistent with our previous study ([beta mixture model](https://github.com/Evan-Evans/Beta-Mixture-Model)).

 ## Step 2.
-Find the candidate pCSM segments
+Find candidate pCSM segments
-The segments satisfy the following 2 criterions are considered as candidate pCSM segments:
+The segments satisfying the following 2 criteria are considered as candidate pCSM segments:
-1. The number of reads (for bulk methylome) or number of cells (for single-cell methylome) covering the segment is greater than threshold (default: 10).
+1. The number of reads (for bulk methylome) or number of cells (for single-cell methylome) covering the segment is greater than the threshold parameter (default: 10).
-2. The candidate pCSM segments should be covered by both totally methylated read and totally unmethylated read (for bulk methylome), or totally methylated cell and totally unmethylated cell (for single-cell methylome).
+2. The candidate pCSM segments should be covered by both totally methylated reads and totally unmethylated reads (for bulk methylome), or totally methylated cells and totally unmethylated cells (for single-cell methylome).

 ```perl
 #for bulk methylome